Fixtures #

 A test asking for VOUT with no function context falls back to first-match by pin.
 A test bound to a specific characteristic (via litmus_characteristics) picks the connection whose function matches.

-Multi-DUT scaling: slots, shared instruments, switching #
+Multi-UUT scaling: slots, shared instruments, switching #

-Slots — parallel DUT positions #
+Slots — parallel UUT positions #

 When the bench has multiple identical positions and you test them in parallel, use slots instead of connections.
 Each slot has its own FixtureConnection map: